dadamssg/c2-api-docs/README.md

 ```

 ## Search
 Searching in the frontend is case-insensitive.
-You can also omit path variables and simply provide a colon.
+You can omit path variables and simply provide a colon.
 Example:

 ```
 /companies/:/employees/:/address